Ubudu/uBeacon-uart-lib/node/README.md

 Refer to scripts in examples folder for demonstration of using the library.

 To launch the scripts you will need to specify identifier of the serial port to use.
-Depending on your specific confituration and platform it will be something similar to the following:
+Depending on your specific configuration and platform it will be something similar to the following:

 **OSX/Linux:**